Please note that the Bylaws were amended at the Fall 2021 Conference.

 3.9 Order of Business

-The order of business at each annual or spring meeting shall be fixed at the beginning of the meeting and shall include among other things, report of the President, report of the Board of Directors, reports of other Officers, reports of Committees, election of the Officers and Directors and miscellaneous business.
+The order of business at each annual or spring meeting shall be fixed at the beginning of the meeting and shall include among other things, report of the President, report of the Board of Directors, reports of other Officers, reports of Committees, and miscellaneous business.